Eoyie/algolabra/documentation/Weekly_report_6.md

 I still decided to keep what I had started on with minimax as I'll try to finish it if I have time.
 To perhaps do some comparisons as from what I understood minimax doesn't even always reach 2048, while everytime I tested the now "working" Expectiminimax I never got under 4048.

+## Some questions for final deadline
+- Is it okay to have the user guide in the README or should I make it it's own document?
+- Is the amount of automatic testing I have for the ai ok?
+Should I do more automatic tests or can I focus on manual?
+And for manual testing should I make "automatic" tests that run the game to completion for given amount times and returns the gotten scores?
+Or is it fine to do them completely manually.
+I'm asking this from a point point of view and might do more tests/the automatic test even though it's not "required".

 ## How has the project progressed?
 - Expectiminimax works?
 At least better than it used to!
 - Started a little bit on minimax